Renardo13/libasm/README.md

 Labels are name that you give to a line.
 You can then change the flow of execution by jump to a name line for example.
 It starts by a '.'
 .data
 .strcmp
 etc.

 ## CONDITION

 Conditions are usefull when you want to jump to a precise line or change the linearity of the code, while loop etc.
-Conditional jump instructions like je, jne, jl, jg check the flags in the RFLAGS register (ZF, SF, OF, etc.), but they do nothing on their own: you need to specify where to jump.

-ex : je .data

 | Flag | Meaning                        |